-James Bond may be the world’s most famous spy, but his new idea for a spy cam store won’t get very far on Facebook.
-Facebook ads may not promote the sale of spy cams, mobile phone trackers or other surveillance equipment hidden in products such as pens, keys, etc. The promotion of private detective services may be allowed, so be on the lookout for Magnum PI.
+James Bond may be the world’s most famous spy, but his new idea for a spy store won’t get very far on Facebook.
+The social media company doesn’t allow the promotion of spy cams, mobile phone trackers, or other surveillance equipment.
+The promotion of private detective services may be allowed, so be on the lookout for Magnum PI.

 5. Counterfeit Goods

-With the recent study showing that nearly 25% of luxury item ads on Facebook were leading to sites that may promote or facilitate the sale of counterfeit goods, Facebook has taken a firm stance and will block any types of ads that fall within this category.
+A study shows that nearly 25% of luxury-item ads on Facebook were leading to sites that may promote or facilitate the sale of counterfeit goods.
+Facebook has taken a firm stance and will block any ads that fall within this category.

 6. Fake Documents

 Forgers looking to expand from dark alleyways and windowless vans will run into problems on Facebook.
-Ads may not promote fake documents such as degrees, passports, immigration papers, etc.
+Ads may not promote fake documents such as degrees, passports, and immigration papers.

-As a general rule, Facebook ads may not contain nudity or pornographic material of any kind.
-But how much skin can be shown in a Facebook ad before it will get rejected?
-We ran a few ideas by the Facebook team and got the following response:
+As a general rule, Facebook ads may not contain nudity, overly sexual, or pornographic material of any kind.
+But how much skin can be shown in a Facebook ad before it gets rejected?
+Here are examples of what Facebook rejects and approves.